 Reltio Connected Customer 360 features Connected Graph™, a proprietary graph technology.
 Connected Graph offers a hybrid, columnar and graph data store that is based on a scalable big data architecture.
 This enables you to manage and connect an infinite number of attributes and relationships among people, organizations, products and places.
 This technology gives businesses the agility to scale up and down based on changing needs.

-- First, Reltio Connected Customer 360 consolidates data from all sources, including relationships and interactions.
-To promote cost effectiveness, the platform stores interactions in economical cloud storage services like AWS S3, Google Cloud GCS, and Google BigQuery.
+- First, Reltio Connected Customer 360 consolidates data from all sources, including complex relationships and interactions.
+To promote cost-effectiveness, the platform stores interactions in economical cloud storage services like AWS S3, Google Cloud GCS, and Google BigQuery.
 The platform also brings in graph analytics as required, providing a pay-as-you-go option.
 Graphs are dynamically built from entities, relationships, attributes and interactions.

 - Next, the graph analytics run on clean and holistic data created by aggregation, standardization, enrichment and unification.
 (This is based on the entity resolution and MDM with the PageRank algorithm, as outlined above)